-Note 2.-Each volume of the register should be legibly marked on the back with its own serial number, with the year to which it relates ancJ with the serial numbers of the first and last copies contained in it. .
+Note 2.-Each volume of the register should be legibly marked on the back with its own serial number, with the year to which it relates with the serial numbers of the first and last copies contained in it.

-Note 3.-In preparing the alphabetical index referred to in this Rule and shall be transliterated in the same form as that in which they are written in the Will.
+Note 3.-In preparing the alphabetical index referred to in this Rule

-- (a) In the case of persons of outside India the surnames shall be taken as the index word, and - (b) Indian names shall be indexed according to their first letters as they stand in the Will, except that appellations such as Sheikh, etc., if appearing at the beginning of the name, shall be shown in the index at the end of the name
+- (a) In the case of persons of outside India the surnames shall be taken as the index word, and - (b) Indian names shall be indexed according to their first letters as they stand in the Will, except that appellations such as Sheikh, etc., if appearing at the beginning of the name, shall be shown in the index at the end of the name and shall be transliterated in the same form as that in which they are written in the Will.